 3D Digital Tomosynthesis Mammography

-This revolutionary mammography screening generates a series of thin, high-resolution images that allow doctors to view your breast one layer at a time.
-Using a digital mammography machine with an additional arm that sweeps in an arc over the breast, tomosynthesis creates images that are essentially one-millimeter “slices” of the breast, revealing information that can be hidden in standard digital mammograms.
+3D mammograms use a revolutionary screening technique that generates a series of thin, high-resolution images that allow doctors to view your breast one layer at a time.
+Using a digital mammography machine with an additional arm that sweeps in an arc over the breast, a 3D mammogram creates images that are essentially one-millimeter “slices” of the breast, revealing information that can be hidden in standard digital mammograms.
 There are many benefits to this state-of-the-art technology, including:

 - Improved visualization of breast tissue

 - Better ability to detect more and smaller cancers

 Your tomosynthesis exam will include both a 2D and 3D mammogram.
 For the standard 2D exam, your technologist will take two views of each of your breasts.
 During the 3D mammogram portion of your exam, the technologist will once again position each of your breasts for two views, but the x-ray arm of the mammography machine will make a quick arc over your breast while taking a series of images at various angles.

 Once the exam is complete, the technologist will send your images electronically to the radiologist, who will study them, compare them to previous exams, and then prepare a report of the findings for your physician.

 Breast Tomosynthesis in Combination with New C-View Imaging Software

 In May 2013 the U.S. Food and Drug Administration (FDA) approved the use of Hologic C-View imaging software.
 Prior to this decision Hologic’s FDA approved 3D mammography screening exam required an additional conventional 2D mammography image.
 Consequently, breast tomosynthesis patients were exposed to an increased radiation dose, and slightly increased compression time, compared to a conventional 2D mammography study.
 C-View imaging software is not a standard feature with a Hologic 3D mammography machine.